1934 was a difficult year for the Toomey family.

 Nerved by his immortality.

-When the flag is taken down, properly folded, and placed into a protective case to be stored at the Historical Society of Cheshire County, we will wish George and Alice “good-night and God bless.”
+When the flag was lowered, properly folded, and placed into a protective case to be stored at the Historical Society of Cheshire County, we wished George and Alice the same parting words they had offered each other so many years ago.